CodeZephyr91/BugHunt-Solutions/ISSUES.md

 ## 10. Check for missing Tasks for a given user in '/tasks' route
 In case usertasks for a given user is empty an appropraite response error message along with status 404 must be returned

+## 11. Explicit status for successful response in '/tasks' route
+Explicit status of 200 OK must be sent for successful response